dacoex/dacoex.github.io/posts/template_page/index.rst

-.. title: Template Page
+.. title: Debugging of code issues
 .. slug: template_page
 .. date: 2016-03-03 20:19:08 UTC+01:00
 .. tags: faq
 .. category:
 .. link:
 .. description:
 .. type: text

 Stupid mistakes when working on scripts and getting locked into a debug session with no end...